naugtur/brikwars-zombie/index.md

 > We need to split up!

+## Health
 Characters work just like minifigs in BrikWars with one exception - a successful zombie attack means the minifig is wounded.
 The next attack will kill them.
 Mark a wounded minifig by attaching a 1 stud red piece to it.

+The wound might be healed by using resources you determine beforehand

 ## Actions
 Regular actions work like in BrikWars.
 Pick up, give, throw, close door, operating levers or consoles etc.